Nana Visitor: Career

 Visitor began her acting career in the 1970s on the Broadway stage in such productions as My One and Only.
 Her film debut (billed by her birth name, Nana Tucker) came in the 1977 horror film The Sentinel.
 On television, Visitor co-starred in the short-lived 1976 sitcom Ivan the Terrible and from 1978 to 1982, had short-lived regular roles on three soap operas: Ryan's Hope, The Doctors, and One Life to Live.
-Upon the suggestion of her older brother Paris, she adopted the stage name "Nana Visitor" in the early 1980s.
+Upon the suggestion of her older brother Paris, she adopted the stage name "Nana Visitor" in the early 1980s, and had her name legally changed to "Visitor" some time later.

 In 1984, she appeared in a season-two episode of Hunter.
 In 1985, Visitor made appearances on the television series MacGyver, in the season-one episode "Hellfire" as Laura Farren, and in the season-two episode "DOA: MacGyver" as Carol Varnay.
 She also made an appearance in the fourth-season Remington Steele episode titled "Steele Blushing" the same year.
 In 1986, she appeared in "Hills of Fire", a fourth-season episode of Knight Rider, as well as third-season Highway to Heaven episodes "Love at Second Sight" and "Love and Marriage, Part II" as Margaret Swann.

 In 1987, Visitor appeared as Ellen Dolan in a failed television pilot for Will Eisner's pulp comic creation The Spirit, starring Sam J. Jones as the title character and Garry Walberg as her father, Commissioner Dolan.

-In 1988, she made a guest appearance on the sitcom Night Court as a mental patient who is obsessed with the movies.
-That same year, she made a guest appearance on the television series In the Heat of the Night as the owner of the Sparta newspaper.
-She also made a guest appearance that year in an episode of Matlock.
-In 1989, Visitor appeared as a guest on the fifth episode of the television series Doogie Howser, M.D. as Charmagne, a rock star who has a throat nodule removed at Doogie's hospital, and as Miles Drentell's glamorous girlfriend, in "Success", a 1989 episode of Thirtysomething's second season.
+In 1988, she made an appearance on the sitcom Night Court as a mental patient who is obsessed with the movies.
+That same year, she made an appearance on the television series In the Heat of the Night as the owner of the Sparta newspaper.
+She also made an appearance that year in an episode of Matlock.
+In 1989, Visitor appeared in the fifth episode of the television series Doogie Howser, M.D. as Charmagne, a rock star who has a throat nodule removed at Doogie's hospital, and as Miles Drentell's glamorous girlfriend, in "Success", a 1989 episode of Thirtysomething's second season.

 In 1990, Visitor co-starred with Sandra Bullock in the short-lived sitcom Working Girl, which was based on the feature film of the same name.

 From 1993 to 1999, Visitor appeared on Star Trek: Deep Space Nine as Major (later Colonel) Kira Nerys, a former freedom fighter/terrorist from the planet Bajor, who fought against the occupation of her world by the Cardassians.
-After the occupation ended, she was appointed as first officer to the series's eponymous space station, built by the Cardassians and turned over to Starfleet management.
+After the occupation ended, she was appointed as first officer of the series's eponymous space station, built by the Cardassians and turned over to Starfleet.
+She revisited the character, as a voice actress, in the third season of the animated series Star Trek: Lower Decks.
+She was also interested to play the character of Kathryn Janeway in the series Star Trek: Voyager, filmed at the same time.